- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 - Preparing for a deep dive

 All state schools must have a careers policy in place, which outlines the purpose of the school's career programme, along with how it is managed and evaluated.
-Download and adapt our model careers policy, and use our course on careers-related learning in primary schools to train and engage staff.
+Download and adapt our model careers policy, and use our courses on careers-related learning in primary schools and effective careers education in secondary schools to train and engage staff.

 ‘Focusing on an arts-based curriculum has had such a huge impact on our pupils’ wider learning, and we’re now in the top one per cent of the country for pupil progress’ says headteacher Naveed Idrees.
 Read about his journey from special measures to outstanding with an art-based curriculum on the Optimus blog.